expfactory/expfactory/docs/pages/2-usage.md

 docker run -p 80:80 vanessa/expfactory-experiments start
 ```

-The above assumes that either we don't want to see files on the host, **or** that we are saving to a relational database external to the experiments container itself.
+The above assumes that either we don't want to see files on the host, **or** if the image default is to save to a relational database external to the experiments container itself, we access data by querying this separate endpoint.
 For a filesystem or sqlite database, since the file is stored inside the container and we want access to it, we likely started with the location mapped:

 ```
 docker run -p 80:80 -v /tmp/data:/scif/data vanessa/expfactory-experiments start